Combating Teacher Burnout: How to Fight Back When The Classroom Blues Hits

 Likewise, if you need to step out of the classroom for a moment when things are getting to your head, don’t be afraid to ask your co-teacher to take the reins for a minute.
 They’ll be happy to help you get recentered, and who knows?
 One day they might even ask you to return the favor.

-It’s also really important to build a community with your fellow teachers.
+It’s also vital to build a community with your fellow teachers.
 They’re in the same boat as you, and having an outlet where you all can talk about the ways in which you’re stressed out and overwhelmed will make you feel less alone.
 You all might even be able to brainstorm some ways to help each other out and make everyone’s situation a little better.

 5. Buck the Norm!
 Add Some Fun To Your Classroom